How To Make Thai-Style Milk Tea - With a Twist!

 4 cups water

-4 heaped teaspoons of The Champion tea for steeping
+4 heaped teaspoons of The Champion premium black breakfast tea

 3/4 cup sugar or agave syrup